p1ratrulezzz/mtproxy-server-linux/README.md

 ### C (Official Telegram MTProxy)

 Note: It is a very first version so it can be quite tricky to make it work, though it is possible.
-Also check my fork with tutorials here https://github.com/p1ratrulezzz/MTProxy-1
+Also check my fork with tutorials here https://github.com/p1ratrulezzz/MTProxy-1 and here https://p1ratrulezzz.me/2018/06/creating-your-own-official-mtproto-proxy-with-channel-promotion-very-easy-way.html

 Repo: https://github.com/TelegramMessenger/MTProxy